 Over the next five years Summer Housing will:

-- Partner with government, private developers and community housing providers and other stakeholders to replicate our housing projects
+- Partner with government, private developers and community housing providers and other stakeholders to replicate the housing model demonstrated through our housing projects

-- Use our design and technology expertise to create high quality housing that enables independent living
+- Utilise knowledge and experience in design and technology to create high quality housing that enables living with independence

 - Share design and technology innovations with partners and other organisations